Depression in college students. What to do?

 While the media might portray college as the “time of your life” with endless fun and social outings, college students today do not have a carefree experience.
 Due to outside pressures and a culture hyper-focused on achievement and results, college students are reporting depression at higher rates than ever.

 But it’s not all doom and gloom.
 There are plenty of resources for college students to turn to when they’re feeling depressed, both on campus and in their personal lives.
-So if you’re struggling or know someone who’s struggling with depression in college, keep your head up and remember: you’re never alone.
+If you’re struggling to manage academic pressures, consider exploring strategies tailored to your needs, such as how to study with ADHD, which can help build focus and reduce overwhelm.